-Do I need a prescription or medical evaluation before buying a hearing aid?
+No, you do not need a prescription or medical evaluation in order to buy a hearing aid.

 - Visible deformity of the ear